AdobeDocs/journey-optimizer.it-IT/help/using/rn/e-release-notes.md

 * When simulating an email content, a new option enables you to check how your content performs against inboxes spam filtering.
 This feature is currently proposed to a set of customers only (Limited Availability), and available for the Email channel.-->

-**Avvisi**

-* Quando si verifica un errore in una delle campagne, ora viene visualizzata un’icona di avviso nell’elenco delle campagne insieme allo stato della campagna.

 **Campagne**

 * Ora puoi interrompere una campagna live una tantum, apportare modifiche e riprenderla.
 Questo miglioramento è disponibile in versione beta.
+* Quando si verifica un errore in una delle campagne, ora viene visualizzata un’icona di avviso nell’elenco delle campagne insieme allo stato della campagna.

 **Percorsi**